consolewrite/AngularJsTrainig/README.md

 # AngularJsTrainig
-Bu proje AngularJS örnekleri içermektedir.
+This project includes of AngularJS examples.